exoplatform/exo-documentation/docs/Administration.rst

          They are just made as a placeholder.

 **Platform** helps to define roles in the platform, it contains 5 sub groups:
--  Administration: contains users having administrative roles i.e. who are able to access the Administration menu |image|.
+-  Administration: contains users having administrative roles i.e. who are able to access the Administration menu |imagee354|.
 -  Rewarding Administrators: contains users having the right to :ref:`manage rewards <ManagingRewards>`
 -  Guests: contains external users to the platform, they have access only to public content of the platform
 -  Users: contains all the platform users able to connect to the platform